 As we stated in Part 1, there are a variety of techniques and tools suggested by PMI that should be in your business analysis toolkit.
 In this article, we will describe seven of them and examine the pros and cons of each.

-Brainstorming occurs in a group setting, headed by a facilitator, and is usually broken down into two parts: Idea generation and analysis.
+A key aspect of business analyst skills involves brainstorming occurs in a group setting, headed by a facilitator, and is usually broken down into two parts: Idea generation and analysis.

 The first part, idea generation, occurs as the facilitator introduces a topic or issue.
 A good facilitator will make sure all participants are taking an active role.
 The ideas or solutions expressed should be free form.
 As is the case in most group activities, the assembled group should feed off the ideas and solutions presented by the other group members.
 All the ideas and solutions should be recorded by the business analyst or a designated scribe so the entire group can see them and, in turn, invoke more ideas and solutions.